KPTechnologyLab/spring-data-crate/README.md

 ##### Query Lookup Strategies

-The Spring Data Crate can resolve a query using following query lookup strategies:
+The Spring Data Crate can resolve queries using following query lookup
+strategies:

 * `CREATE` constructs a query from the query method name of a repository.